7digital/readme-template/RUNBOOK.md

 ## Known issues

-### Pingdom check fails
+### Pingdom check fails/flaps

 * Sometimes the application can deadlock.
-It can be fixed by restarting the EC2 instances of the cluster via the AWS EC2 console.
+You can tell that it has deadlocked by finding the EC2 instance that has no CPU usage.
+It can be fixed by restarting the EC2 instance via the AWS EC2 console.
 Core Platform have a [ticket](https://example.com) open to investigate.